harvester/docs/docs/upgrade/automatic.md

 - Do not operate the cluster during an upgrade.
 For example, creating new VMs, uploading new images, etc.
 - Make sure your hardware meets the **preferred** [hardware requirements](../install/requirements.md#hardware-requirements).
 This is due to there will be intermediate resources consumed by an upgrade.
 - Make sure each node has at least 30 GiB of free system partition space (`df -h /usr/local/`).
 If any node in the cluster has less than 30 GiB of free system partition space, the upgrade will be denied.
 Check [free system partition space requirement](#free-system-partition-space-requirement) for more information.
+- Run the pre-check script on a Harvester control-plane node.
+Please pick a script according to your cluster's version: https://github.com/harvester/upgrade-helpers/tree/main/pre-check.

 :::